 USA Fencing is the national governing body for the sport of fencing in the United States.
 The mission of USA Fencing is to grow and promote the sport of fencing in the United States, honor its rich traditions, and achieve sustained competitive international excellence.
 USA Fencing membership is required to fence in any Bay Cup tournament.
 Visit USA Fencing’s Membership Page for more info.

-Classifications are valid for four years after they are earned.
-If, after four years, the classification has not
+Classifications are valid for four seasons after they are earned.
+If, after four seasons, the classification

-been re-earned, it then reverts to the next lowest letter and the current year.
-Such change will be enacted
+has not been re-earned, it then reverts to the next lowest letter and the then current year.
+Such

-From Section 2.2.5 of the USA Fencing Athlete Handbook
+Check out Section 2.1 of the USA Fencing Athlete Handbook more information about classifications.